A LIFE BY THE SEA

 I’m really excited to be appearing with other fellow authors such as Ann Cleeves and Barry Forshaw at this amazing festival.

 So thrilled that I MADE A MISTAKE has been featured in Best magazine, The Sunday Express, Woman, The Daily Mail, My Weekly, Woman’s Weekly, Woman & Home, Good Housekeeping, The Financial Times and several other publications.

-I was absolutely thrilled when the actress Emilia Fox from Silent Witness recommended my new Penguin thriller I MADE A MISTAKE on Richard and Judy’s tv book programme recently.
+I was bowled over when the actress Emilia Fox from Silent Witness recommended my new Penguin thriller I MADE A MISTAKE on Richard and Judy’s tv book programme recently.

 Here’s a clipping.

 I also thought you might like to see this recent feature about me in Devon Life Magazine - click here to read it.

 I was really excited to see this advance review of I MADE A MISTAKE by Barry Forshaw in the prestigious Financial Times newspaper.

 I was delighted when the magazine Good Housekeeping asked me to write a piece about being a modern mother in law.

 Thought you might like to see it!